Abhishek-yadv/HackerRankSolution/README.md

 # My HackerRank Work

-### Hi friends, Welcome to my HackerRankSolution Repository!
+### Hi friends, Welcome to my HackerRank Solution Repository!

 This is a place for my work on HackerRank.
 For six months, I spent 4 hours every day learning Python and SQL and solving one problem.